Mohammed-wsabi/b00401062.github.io/Memoirs/Thompson's Type Theory & Functional Programming.md

 - **Normal form**: An expression is in normal form if it contains no redexes.
 - **Head normal form**: All expressions of the form $`λx_1...λx_n.ye_1...e_m`$ where $`x`$ and $`y`$ are variables and $`e`$ are expressions.
 - **Weak head normal form**: All expressions which are either abstractions or of the form $`ye_1...e_m`$.
+- A normal form can be thought of as the result of a computation.
+- There are expressions whose evaluation fails to terminate: no sequence of reductions ends in a week head normal form.

 ---